Watch Secrets of the Dead: The Real Trojan Horse – Stream the full episode now!

 The Trojan Horse literally grows with each telling of the story.

 Later accounts suggest it held virtually a full ship's company.

-Here's my model of a single man seated and in order to investigate how much space 30 of them would require all if have to do is copy him 29 times.
+Ressler: Here's my model of a single man seated, and in order to investigate how much space 30 of them would require, all I have to do is copy him 29 times.

-The result is a massive structure, the enormous statue beloved by Hollywood.
+Narrator: The result is a massive structure-- the enormous statue below by Hollywood.

 And for the trick to work, the Greeks only needed to conceal enough men to open the gates.

 Ressler knows sheer numbers alone do not guarantee success in a stealth attack.

 Ressler: I think 9 elite warriors inside the horse constitutes a strike force that was entirely adequate to their mission, which was simply to get the gates of the city open.